 Flowers That Like Acidic Soil

 - Camellia.
 This lovely romantic flower that blooms in gorgeous shades of pink to red is often thought difficult to grow.
 However, this is usually because the soil is too alkaline.
-Camellias prefer acidic soils of 5.8 to 6.5 and are perfect shade plants.
+Camellias prefer acidic soil of 5.8 to 6.5 and are perfect shade plants.

 Acid-Loving Shrubs and Trees